 Food fuels your body and helps it function.
 Eating nutritious foods may help your body function more efficiently, prevent chronic disease and help you feel more energized.
 Eating healthy is one of the best things you can do for your health!
 Try these easy methods to modify your eating habits to ensure you’re filling up on healthy foods.

 This simple rule is helpful to remember at each meal.
 Make half your plate fruits and vegetables, one quarter protein, and one quarter grains at each meal.
-Check out the free online MyPlate Super Tracker for sample menus and educational information.
+Check out ChooseMyPlate.gov for nutrition tips, recipes and educational information.

 Prevent overindulging by allowing yourself to eat unhealthy some of the time.
 Adopt an 80/20 rule: Eat healthy 80 percent of the time and unhealthy 20 percent.
 You can improve your eating even further with a 90/10 rule!